Dr. Ronald B. Standler

 is if your local attorney hires me as a consultant.

-If you are seeking an attorney in a state other than Massachusetts, please see my hints for how to
+If you are seeking an attorney, please see my hints for how to

 find